Rakkoono/HexIsles/README.md

 # HexIsles
+Help the hexes reach their goal without leaving anyone behind!
+A little puzzle game about the hexagons life in exile.

-This game was my Submission to [Brackeys Game Jam 2021.1](https://itch.io/jam/brackeys-5).
+This is the post-jam version of my submission to [Brackeys Game Jam 2021.1](https://itch.io/jam/brackeys-5).
+The original submission is attached [here](https://rakkoon.itch.io/hexisles/devlog/229212/post-jam-update)

+You can visit the [Walkthrough (Partly outdated)](https://rakkoon.itch.io/hexisles/devlog/225563/walkthrough) if you get stuck.

 ## CONTROLS:
 Zoom: Scroll wheel / Arrow keys / Pinch<br/>